Film and Television Institute of India: History

-Courses

-The institute offers three-year post-graduate diploma courses in film direction, editing, cinematography and audiography; two-year courses in acting and art direction; a one and a half year course in computer graphics and animation; a one-year course in feature film scriptwriting.
-One-year post-graduate certificate in direction, electronic cinematography, video editing and audiography are also part of the courses offered.
+In 2017, FTII set up its Center for Open Learning (CFOL) with the objective of making quality cinema education accessible to a broader range of people.

 Management

 The FTII is registered under Societies' Registration Act of 1860.
 The Society is headed by a president, who also functions as the chairman of the Governing Council, the Academic Council and the Standing Finance Committee.
 The Governing Council is constituted by election from among the members of the Society.
 The Governing Council is the apex body of the FTII and is responsible for making all major policy decisions of the institute.
 The council, in turn, appoints the Academic Council and the Standing Finance Committee, members of both of which are responsible for advising the FTII in policy matters related to academic affairs and financial matters.

 A director serves as the institute's executive head and implements its policies and programmes.
 Prashant Pathrabe, a 1992 batch officer of Indian Information Service (IIS), has been given temporary charge as director following end of the term of DJ Narain.
 Gajendra Chauhan, the designated chairman of the governing council, is yet to join, owing to protest overs his appointment.
 The protests have been continuing for over 95 days but the logjam over appointment still remains.